Ciao Darwin: The Finale

 As with the Obstacle Course round, the contestants remain fully dressed and participate in the clothes that they were already wearing to the show, although they are allowed to take off their shoes (except in the Romanian version) and their jewellery (except in the Italian version).

 The tanks are filled with an initial amount of water determined by the relative scores of the competing teams (usually one increment for every 50 points difference).
 Normally this is between one and three increments.
-In theory it would be possible to answer all questions correctly and go away with just wet feet.
+In theory, it would be possible to answer all questions correctly and go away with just wet feet.
 In practice, however, the water level rises to at least chest height.

-There have been some other strange variations, such as two people from the same team sitting together in the tank, contestants blindfolded and creatures like toads, snakes and ducks added, and dyed or foamy water being used.
+There have been some other strange variations, such as two people from the same team sitting together in the tank, contestants blindfolded, creatures like toads, snakes and ducks added, and dyed or foamy water being used.
 In all but the Hungarian version, contestants are given a snorkel to help them breathe, although this is seldom used.
-In the Hungarian and Polish versions, the rule about remaining seated is strictly enforced, and this often leads to the fully clothed contestants totally under the water by the end.
+In the Hungarian and Polish versions, the rule about remaining seated is strictly enforced, and this often leads to the fully clothed contestants being totally under the water by the end.

 The voice commentary in the official promotional video for the Ciao Darwin franchise states "each week a winner emerges triumphant, and the loser is left all wet", suggesting that they are not offered a dry change of clothes to go home.

 International versions

-The format created in Italy has been sold in various countries on the world.
+The format created in Italy has been sold in various countries around the world.
 The international rights are distributed by Distraction Formats.